GLOBAL MARKETS-Stocks rally as euro gains on likely rate hikes

 S&P 500 bear marketshttps://tmsnrt.rs/3lrWFKr

-(Reporting by Herbert Lash, additional reporting by Huw Jones in London; Editing by Emelia Sithole-Matarise, Kirsten Donovan and Will Dunham)
+(Reporting by Herbert Lash, additional reporting by Huw Jones in London; Editing by Emelia Sithole-Matarise, Kirsten Donovan, Will Dunham and Richard Chang)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019))